P-uyoung/AI-research/README.md

     * loss=mse, optimizer=RMSprop
   * Result
     * (Accuracy) R-square : 0.771
-    * Accuracy is good, but data has some problem..
-I will change dataset at Model3.
+    * ---Accuracy is good, but data has some problem..
+I will change dataset at Model3.---

 * The third model is about "Prediction of Domestic Flyashes of RAl2O3, RSiO2 Content(wt. %)."